markusdobler/msp430-template/README.md

 Note, you may need to run mspdebug as root.

+To upload the program from a script, you can use

+    mspdebug rf2500 "prog build/main.elf"

-In mspdebug, you can load and run the program:
+In mspdebug, you can load and run the program [note: I also had to use 'prog' to get this working]:

     (mspdebug) load build/main.hex
     (mspdebug) run